ecadlabs/taquito/docs/lambda_view.md

 ---

 :::caution note
-This is a prerelease feature.
-If you have questions or issues, please feel free to file them on our [Github](https://github.com/ecadlabs/taquito) issue tracker.
+This feature is prerelease.
+Please feel free to use our [Github](https://github.com/ecadlabs/taquito) issue tracker if you have questions or issues.
 :::

-The lambda view is a way to retrieve data from a smart contract's storage without incurring fees via a contract's `view method`.
-This is a temporary solution that will be addressed in a future protocol update.
+The lambda view is a way to retrieve data from a smart contract's storage without incurring fees via a contract's view method.
+This solution is a temporary solution that we will address in a future protocol update.

 ## Recap: Views & Callbacks